 Scammers are constantly finding new ways of using technology to take advantage of consumers.
-Find examples of common scams below, or click here to learn more about staying safe online.

 Tech support scam

 In this scam, fraudsters call consumers and say they work for Microsoft, Dell, or some other well-known tech company.
 The caller claims there are problems with consumer’s computer, such as viruses, infected files, or a security breach.

 The calls are most likely coming from outside the U.S., but the caller ID is spoofed to look like a domestic call, perhaps even using the name of the company the fraudsters are claiming to work for.

 In some variations of the scam, the fake tech support agent will ask for the computer’s serial number.
 Other times, the fake agent may ask the consumer to type some commands or open certain files that will “prove” the computer is infected.